28 February 2025

 The views expressed are those of the member based on their particular circumstances, reproduced with their continuing consent.

-Before adding to your super, consider your financial circumstances, contribution caps that may apply, and tax issues.
+Before adding to your super, consider your financial circumstances, eligibility, contribution caps that may apply, tax issues and when your super can be accessed.
 We recommend you consider seeking financial advice.

 The information shown on this website is general information only.
 We haven’t taken into account your needs or personal objectives when providing the information.
 You should assess your own financial situation and needs and read the relevant Product Disclosure Statement before making a decision about products on this website.
 A Target Market Determination (TMD) is a document that outlines the target market a product has been designed for.
 Find the TMDs at australiansuper.com/TMD.